La MaMa Experimental Theatre Club: 236 East 3rd Street

-In June 1971, La MaMa, a fairly new experimental theater company, founded by Ellen Stewart, acquired 236 East 3rd and other abandoned buildings on the Lower East Side to turn them into art spaces.
+In June 1971, La MaMa acquired 236 East 3rd and other abandoned buildings on the Lower East Side to turn them into art spaces.
 No. 236 was used primarily for community workshops, in an effort to engage and produce art that was reflective and representative of the surrounding neighborhood.
 The children's workshops spearheaded by avant-garde jazz drummer Charles “Bobo” Shaw, were some of the most ambitious.

 A letter to Ellen Stewart in 1973 indicates that the end goal of the space and programming was to establish a Hispanic theater center.
 Obviously, a goal that was spirited by the future occupants of this location.
 The Nuyorican Poets Cafe purchased the building 1985.

 Throughout the 1970s, La MaMa's 236 E. 3rd location became a centerpiece of the Loft Jazz movement with dozens of renowned and budding musicians traversing this space to gather and rehearse.
 The hallmark of this period was when, in 1979, trumpeter Lester Bowie rehearsed his Sho'Nuff Orchestra in preparing for a onetime performance of a 59-member contemporary jazz collective, a gathering reflective of the “Great Day in Harlem” photoshoot.

 Of great help during this period was the Comprehensive Employment and Training Act.
 In 1978, Stewart utilized CETA funds to mount Goethe’s Faust I, directed by Fritz Bennewitz.
 CETA enabled the hiring of 22 actors, an 8-person chorus, 6 musicians, dancers and an 18-member crew.
 CETA also funded a series of Chamber Concerts, as well as the La MaMa-Ceta Jazz Cabaret.